sravanthi1213/Fraud_Detection/README.md

 newbalanceDest: the new balance of recipient after the transaction
 isFraud: fraud transaction
 Python Libraries
-pandas, numpy, seaborn, matplotlib, tabulate, sklearn
+pandas, numpy, seaborn, matplotlib, sklearn

-Random Forest and Naive Bayes were used to identify online payment fraud due to the large dataset.
+Using logistic regresion and descision tree, we can figure out weather the transaction is fraudulent or not.